gboehl/dynare/doc/manual/source/the-model-file.rst

 .. rubric:: Tuple

-Tuples are enclosed by parenthesis and elements separated by commas (like ``(a,b,c)`` or ``(1,2,3)``).
+Tuples are enclosed by parentheses and elements are separated by commas (like ``(a,b,c)`` or ``(1,2,3)``).

 The following operators can be used on tuples: